+The holiday season is just three weeks away.
+This year, Thanksgiving and Chanukah will begin together.
 Based on holiday commercials and many holiday television specials, everyone feels absolutely thrilled to be together with family and celebrating the holidays.
-However, as is often the case, the world of TV and advertisement isn't reflecting reality for most.
+However, as is often the case, the world of TV and advertisement don't reflect the reality for all.

 Many people do love the holidays, but there are also many who find them difficult.
 They suffer from the holiday blues.
-For some, depression started way before the Thanksgiving decorations went up.
-For others, the holidays themselves bring up feelings of sadness and loneliness.
+For some, depression starts way before the Thanksgiving decorations go up.
+For others, the actual day of the holiday brings up feelings of sadness and loneliness.

 Couples dealing with infertility commonly have trouble on the holidays.
 All those dreams you have about how your family should be, or how you want it to be, get stirred up.
 Being around nieces and nephews may remind you of the children you wish you had.